 Domain-driven design (DDD) revolves around structuring the application to reflect the core business domain.
 But simply – what code should be written and in what way?

 You surely already know about Repositories or UseCases and some of you might think that UseCases are part of it.
-But the most important part is not UseCases or Repositories, but business entities around which your domain logic lives.
+But the most important part is not UseCases or Repositories (I overall consider them not a part of a domain), but domain objects around which your domain logic lives.

-Business entities in the DDD realm are essential objects that reflect the business problem you're addressing.
+Domain objects in the DDD realm are essential objects that reflect the business problem you're addressing.
 They are not just regular DTOs or POJOs as commonly used in many beginner projects.
-Instead, in DDD, business entities encapsulate both data and behavior.
+Instead, in DDD, domain objects encapsulate both data and behavior (that includes, for example, validation).
 They are designed to represent real-world concepts and processes, and they embody the rules and logic that govern those concepts.
 But what is the simple advice that comes from it?

 @JvmInline

-public value class EmailAddress private constructor(public val string: String) {
+public value class EmailAddress private constructor(public val rawString: String) {

 public companion object {